schan1031/Flocking-Simulation/docs/README.md

 ## Timeline

+**Day 1**
-**Day 1** - Setup file environment, webpack, and outline the 3 structures.
-Begin defining the mathematical equation to create the simulation.
+- Setup file environment, webpack
+- Design and outline 3 structure files
+- Begin defining the mathematical equations of the birds

-**Day 2** -
+**Day 2**
+- Get basic movement on the Canvas of a bird.
+- Complete basic equations and interactivity between the birds.

+**Day 3**
+- Put the pieces together, birds flocking in the simulation
+- Add slider bars to adjust weights of different variables

+**Day 4**
+- Styling, buttons to add/remove birds
+- Simulation start and stop
+- Individual bird selection

+### Bonus

+- External predator factor into the mathematical behavior
+- Custom styling/animation on the bird object, improved graphics